 - Orgasms are accompanied by pain.

-While we don’t fully understand the difference between male orgasm and female orgasm , it is safe to say that men and women are raised with very different messages about sex and orgasm, and as such their orgasmic disorders may appear quite different.
+There is a longer and still needed debate to be had about whether or not there is a significant difference between male orgasm and female orgasm, but it is safe to say that men and women are raised with very different messages about sex and orgasm, and are treated differently in most (perhaps all) societies, and as such their orgasmic disorders may appear quite different.

 Male orgasmic disorder refers to a condition where a man either cannot have an orgasm or it takes a long time for him to have an orgasm, even when he has enough sexual stimulation that would usually allow him to have an orgasm.
 There are several reasons men may have difficulty reaching orgasm, including: